How to Renew Residency in Mexico

 • Payment: Applicable payment fees are paid on-site at INM offices.

 • Financial statements (if applicable): While it is not common or typical, it’s important to be aware that INM reserves the right to request additional documentation, including financial statements, beyond what is listed on their website.
 This is at their discretion, and there is no uniform answer regarding what exactly may be required.
-While the majority of conversions do not involve proving financial solvency again, just be aware that the possibility exists to provide financial statements in some capacity.
-This guidance is based on the collective experience of numerous immigration attorneys and facilitators across Mexico who have assisted clients with residency conversions.
+While the majority of renewals do not involve proving financial solvency again, just be aware that the possibility exists to provide financial statements in some capacity.
+This guidance is based on the collective experience of numerous immigration attorneys and facilitators across Mexico who have assisted clients with residency renewals.
 Their insights reflect real-world scenarios, emphasizing that while such requests are rare, they remain a possibility.
 So, it’s always wise and prudent to be prepared.

 Make sure that all documents are up-to-date and that you have both originals and copies.
 Before your appointment, verify with your local INM office all the required documentation.
 Though immigration procedures have increasingly become more standardized across the entire country, nuances in the required documentation may still exist from office to office.

-Step 4 – Visit INM office: The next step is to visit the INM office to submit your application and supporting documentation for renewing your temporary residency.
+Step 4 – Visit INM Office: The next step is to visit the INM office to submit your application and supporting documentation for renewing your temporary residency.
 Again, be sure to book your appointment in advance.
 You must:

 • Present your application: You will need to submit your completed application form along with all the supporting documents listed above.

-Step 5 – Provide payment: Payment of fees can be made with a debit or credit card at the office during your appointment.
+Step 5 – Provide Payment: Payment of fees can be made with a debit or credit card at the office during your appointment.
 Cash is not accepted.
 Currently, there is only 1 fee associated with this procedure and this is subject to change:

-• 1 year card renewal fee: $5,328 MXN
+• 1 year card renewal fee: $11,141 MXN

-• 2 years card renewal fee: $7,984 MXN
+• 2 years card renewal fee: $16,693 MXN

-• 3 years card renewal fee: $10,112 MXN
+• 3 years card renewal fee: $21,143 MXN

+These fees reflect the increases that went into effect on January 1, 2026.
 Check back on INM’s website regularly as these fees are subject to change at any time and are typically updated once a year.
 Based on historical data, these fees have been steadily increasing over the years.

 Permanent Residency Card Renewal Process